micolous/xbox360bb/README.md

 Then you can write some script which runs in the Linux guest to send the joystick events from the Big Button over a TCP socket.

+This isn't an elegant solution at all.

 ### All platforms (using the "Jackbox approach") ###

 If you're making a quiz-type game using these controllers, you may wish to consider the [Jackbox Games](http://jackboxgames.com/) approach instead.

-When you start the game, put a URL on the screen where people can join your game with their smartphone's web browser.
+When you start the game, put a URL (and QR code) on the screen where people can join your game with their smartphone's web browser.

 Then, allow people to use their phone to join the game, and have some AJAX or WebSockets and a little JavaScript to render elements on the phone for people to press on the fly, and fire events back to your game.